Otitis media with effusion (OME) is thick or sticky fluid behind the eardrum in the middle ear. It occurs without an ear infection.

 The Eustachian tube connects the inside of the ear to the back of the throat.
 This tube helps drain fluid to prevent it from building up in the ear.
 The fluid drains from the tube and is swallowed.

-Otitis media with effusion (OME) and ear infections are connected in two ways:
+OME and ear infections are connected in two ways:

 - After most ear infections have been treated, fluid (an effusion) remains in the middle ear for a few days or weeks.